aarti215/all-interview-que/Devops/Question.md

 77. type of service ?

-There are four type of Services first one is ClusterIP it Exposes the service internally within the cluster.
-It can't be accessed from outside. then NodePort is Exposes the service on a static port on each node's IP, allowing external access. then after LoadBalancer to Creates an external load balancer (in cloud environments) to distribute traffic and provide a single IP for access and last is ExternalName for Maps the service to an external DNS name, allowing access to external resources using a Kubernetes service name.
+There are four type of Services first one is
+- ClusterIP it Exposes the service internally within the cluster.
+It can't be accessed from outside.
+-  NodePort is Exposes the service on a static port on each node's IP, allowing external access.
+-  LoadBalancer to Creates an external load balancer (in cloud environments) to distribute traffic and provide a single IP for access.
+-   ExternalName for Maps the service to an external DNS name, allowing access to external resources using a Kubernetes service name.

 78. what is daemonset ?